coccoinomane/crabada.py/README.md

 # To do

-* Write startGame script
-* Write closeGame script
 * Use cron library to schedule scripts
 * Write reinforcement script
+* Validate config values from .env
 * Stop if wallet has less than X ETH
 * In AVAX should we be using eth_baseFee and eth_maxPriorityFeePerGas? (https://docs.avax.network/learn/platform-overview/transaction-fees/)

 # Done

+* Write startGame script
+* Write closeGame script
 * Reasonable defaults for gasLimit and maxPriorityFeePerGas for Avalanche
 * Make it work for different chains than AVAX (gas limit, poa middleware...)
 * Use EIP-1559 gas